ln1986/Python-Diwali_sales-Data-Analysis/README.md

 **Problem Statement**

 x-store sells items to customers.
-To increses the business, further needs insights for growth of the business.
+Need a report further growth of the business.

 **Objective**

 ●	To improve customer experience by analyzing sales data and increse the revenue.

 **Libraries:**